-Under the funding agreement with the Secretary of State, the Academy Trust was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2017.
+Under the funding agreement with the Secretary of State, the Academy Trust was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2024.

-The Restricted LGPS Fund represents the Academy's share of the LGPS Pension Fund deficit.
+The Pension Reserve represents the Academy Trust's share of the LGPS pension fund deficit / surplus.